Sadhanavvs/data_analyst---portfolio/README.md

 * Project 8:

 # Project 1: Sporcket Central Profit Analysis:
-In this project, I analysed company sales data to identy profit trends, top proeducts and business performance.
+In this project, I analysed company sales data to identy profit trends, top products and business performance.
 I used Tableau for data vizualization.
 Perfomed key analysis on revenue, profit, monthly sales trends, regional performance and profit margin analysis.
-Key insights of this project are peak sales dueing summer and ccertain regions showed higher profitablity.
+Key insights of this project are peak sales during summer and certain regions showed higher profitablity.

 Link : https://github.com/Sadhanavvs/Sporcket-Central-Profit-Analysis

 # Project 2: Gen -Z Career Aspirations Survey Analysis:
 In this project, analysed survey data to understand the career perferences, priorities and expectations of Gen Z professionals.
 I used MS Excel and Power BI for analysis.
-Performed key analysis on what industries are most preferred by Gen Z, factors influencing career choices.Key insights from this project are majority of the Gen Z prefer technology and creative industries.
+Performed key analysis on what industries are most preferred by Gen Z, factors influencing career choices.Key insights from this project are majority of the Gen-Z prefer technology and creative industries.
 Work life balance ranked higher than salary and skill development.

 Link : https://github.com/Sadhanavvs/Gen--Z-Career-Aspirations/tree/main